 This information, known as protected health information, includes virtually all individually identifiable health information held by plans - whether received in writing, in an electronic medium, or as an oral communication.
-This notice describes the privacy practices for the State of Florida's Flexible Spending Account, and discusses administrative activities performed by the state for the State of Florida Employees' Group Health Self-Insurance Plan (the self-insured plan) and for insurance companies and HMOs in the State Group Insurance Program (the insured plans).
+This notice describes the privacy practices for the State of Florida's flexible spending account and the administrative activities performed by the Department of Management Services Division of State Group Insurance (DSGI) for the state group health plans and HMOs.

-The plans covered by this notice, because they are all sponsored by the State of Florida for its employees, participate in an "organized health care arrangement."
+The plans covered by this notice, because they are all administered by DSGI for State of Florida employees, participate in an "organized health care arrangement."
 The plans may share health information with each other to carry out Treatment, Payment, or Health Care Operations (defined below).

-The Plans' duties with respect to health information about you
+The Plans' duties with respect to health information about you:

 The plans are required by law to maintain the privacy of your health information and to provide you with a notice of the plans' legal duties and privacy practices with respect to your health information.
-Health Plan Members in the self-insured plan will receive notices directly from Aetna and CVS/caremark (which provides third-party medical and pharmacy support to the self-insured plan); the notices describe how Aetna and CVS/caremark will satisfy the requirements.
-Health Plan Members in an insured plan option will receive similar notices directly from their insurer or health plan.
+Participants in the state group health and prescription drug insurance program will receive notices directly from their health plan or HMO and from their pharmacy benefits manager.

-It's important to note that these rules apply only with respect to the health plans identified above, not to the state as your employer.
+It's important to note that these rules apply only with respect to the health plans identified above, not to the State of Florida as your employer.
 Different policies may apply to other state programs and to records unrelated to the plans.

-How the Plans may use or disclose your health information
+How the plans may use or disclose your health information:

 The privacy rules generally allow the use and disclosure of your health information without your permission (known as an authorization) for purposes of health care Treatment, Payment activities, and Health Care Operations.
 Here are some examples of what that might entail:

-Treatment includes providing, coordinating, or managing health care by one or more health care providers or doctors.
+- Treatment includes providing, coordinating, or managing health care by one or more health care providers or doctors.
 Treatment can also include coordination or management of care between a provider and a third party, and consultation and referrals between providers.
-For example, the plans may share health information about you with physicians who are treating you.

-- Payment includes activities by these plans, other plans, or providers to obtain premiums, make coverage determinations and provide reimbursement for health care.
-This can include eligibility determinations, reviewing services for medical necessity or appropriateness, Utilization Management Program activities, Claims management, and billing, as well as "behind the scenes" plan functions such as risk adjustment, collection, or reinsurance.
-For example, the plans may share information about your coverage or the expenses you have incurred with another health plan in order to coordinate payment of benefits. - Health Care Operations include activities by these plans (and in limited circumstances other plans or providers), such as wellness and risk assessment programs, quality assessment and improvement activities, customer service, and internal grievance resolution.
+For example, the plans may share health information about you with physicians who are treating you. - Payment includes activities by these plans, other plans, or providers to obtain premiums, make coverage determinations and provide reimbursement for health care.
+This can include eligibility determinations, reviewing services for medical necessity or appropriateness, utilization management activities, claims management, and billing, as well as "behind the scenes" plan functions such as risk adjustment, collection, or reinsurance.
+For example, the plans may share information about your coverage or the expenses you have incurred with another health plan in order to coordinate payment of benefits.

+Health Care Operations include activities by these plans (and in limited circumstances other plans or providers), such as wellness and risk assessment programs, quality assessment and improvement activities, customer service, and internal grievance resolution.
 Health care operations also include vendor evaluations, credentialing, training, accreditation activities, underwriting, premium rating, arranging for medical review and audit activities, and business planning and development.
-For example, the plans may use information about your Claims to review the effectiveness of wellness programs.
+For example, the plans and DSGI may use information about your Claims to review the effectiveness of wellness programs.